-We have asked that Google not enforce its publicly stated expectation that products distributed through Google Play use Google’s payment service for in-app purchase.
-We believe this form of tying of a mandatory payment service with a 30% fee is illegal in the case of a distribution platform with over 50% market share.
+We have asked that Google not enforce its publicly stated expectation that products distributed through Google Play use Google’s payment service for in-app purchases.
+We believe this form of tying of mandatory payment service with a 30% fee is illegal in the case of a distribution platform with over 50% market share.

-We note that Google Play’s Developer Distribution Agreement does not require developers use Google payments.
+We note that Google Play’s Developer Distribution Agreement does not require developers to use Google payments.
 It merely references a number of non-contractual documents asking developers to do so.

 Further, Epic operates a major PC storefront and payment service and we do not force developers using our store to use our payment ecosystem.”

 Epic Games had existing users on PC and PS4 (and other platforms) and already had a significant volume of users that they considered rightfully theirs.
 Because of this, it’s reasonable to assume that they originally bypassed Google Play so as to not have to share the revenues generated by these users with the platforms.
-But once they exhausted the growth from that segment of their audience, they now wanted to target new Fortnite players where the mobile app install acts as their entry point to the game and so arose the need to be relisted on Google Play.
+But once they exhausted the growth from that segment of their audience, they now wanted to target new Fortnite players where the mobile app installs acts as their entry point to the game and so arose the need to be relisted on Google Play.